StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ## Mapper package

-The `mapper` package is used map TOSCA CapabilityTypes and the JavaRuntime NodeType.
+The `mapper` package is used to map TOSCA CapabilityTypes and the JavaRuntime NodeType.
 It contains the `CapabilityMapper` and `JavaRuntimeMapper` classes.
 The behaviour of these mapper classes is explained in the [Capability Mapping](transformation/supported-types.md#2-capability-mapping) and [JavaApplication](transformation/supported-types.md#javaapplication) of the Transformation by TOSCA type chapter.

 ## Util package